Symmetry of Open Quantum Systems: Classification of Dissipative Quantum Chaos: Symmetry classification of the Sachdev-Ye-Kitaev Hamiltonians

 We describe the symmetry classification of the SYK Hamiltonians (Table~\ref{tab: SYK Hamiltonian})~\cite{You-17, Fu-16, GarciaGarcia-16, Cotler-17, Li-17, Kanazawa-17, Behrends-19, Sun-20}.
 We consider the following SYK Hamiltonian that includes generic all-to-all $q$-body Majorana fermions $\psi$:

-where $q$ is assumed to be even, and $J_{i_1, \cdots, i_q}$'s are the real random couplings drawn from the Gaussian distribution.
+where $q$ is assumed to be even, and $J_{i_1, \cdots, i_q}$'s are the real random coupling drawn from the Gaussian distribution.
 This Hamiltonian includes $N$ Majorana fermions, which satisfy

 Here, we choose $\psi_i$ with odd $i$ to be real and symmetric and $\psi_i$ with even $i$ to be pure imaginary and antisymmetric so that the corresponding complex fermion operators will be real.
+The Hamiltonian part of the SYK Lindbladian [i.e., Eq.~(\ref{eq: SYK Hamiltonian})] coincides with the SYK Hamiltonian.
 In the following, we explicitly provide the relevant antiunitary symmetry operations of the SYK Hamiltonian $H$, depending on whether $N$ is even or odd.